Chris35Wills/Chris35Wills.github.io/_posts/2014-12-12-concave-hull.md

 Following the calculation of a convex hull as described [a few weeks ago](http://chris35wills.github.io/convex_hull/), I've worked up a way to approximate a "concave" hull.
 This can be useful for point clouds of complicated geometries.
 Whereas the convex hull is a well defined concept, concave hulls are less so, verging on the subjective.
 That's why I keep using " " around "concave hull".

-So, considering this potential subjectiveness, the method here actual calculates the hull from an applied kernel density function.
+So, considering this potential subjectiveness, the method here actually calculates the hull from an applied kernel density function.
 The first thing to do is to calculate your kernel density function for a point cloud, which I've facilitated in R (albeit after reading [this](http://r.789695.n4.nabble.com/Concave-hull-td863710.html)):

 {% highlight R %}
 library(MASS)